xv/xrails-login-ui/README.md

 This process does not reference XRrails to your project.
 Once any of its control is placed on a form, it will be automatically referenced.

+## Hacky
+Ok, look.
+If you saw the screenshot above closely, you have probably noticed the alien window frame.
+That right -- it is a custom as well.
+But how?

+There are two controls that make up the custom window frame: `XRails_Container` and `XRails_ControlBox`.
+The Container control, once placed, will override the form's `FormBorderStyle` property by settings it to None.
+That alone is not sufficient.
+The ControlBox control is also needed here.
+It is basically the Minimize, Maximize, and Close buttons.
+Once placed, it will automatically adjust location.

+Any drawbacks?
+Absolutely.
+Natively speaking, when you set `FormBorderStyle = FormBorderStyle.None;`, Windows will disable many things, and that includes: ability to resize form, drop shadow, and DWM form animations.

+Any workarounds?
+Sure -- although not entirely.
+Form resizing during runtime can be easily coded and implemented in `XRails_Container`, but the functionality is not needed for a project like this.
+Thus, it is not a problem here.
+However, it is hacky when it comes to drop shadow.
+You will need to override `CreateParams` to modify the parameters of the form and `WndProc` to intercept window messages.
+As for DWM animations (eg. minimize/maximize/restore), going borderless makes it near impossible to achieve.
+I have yet to discover a solution for that.
+However, I did create a simple fade in/out animation for the form when the application is launched or closed.
+I highly recommend you have a look at the demo project form to see how everything is done.

+Keep in mind that `XRails_Container` is optional!
+You do not have to override the default window frame.
+It was made purely to unify the look of the application on any Windows version.

 Contact Author
 -------
 [Email me your love letters](mailto:xviyy@aol.com)